fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 1. Further improvements to a more fluid user experience with modern web framework.
 2. Fix some front-end spacing issues of user interface.
 3. For a future project, maybe store the data utilizing a SQL database solution.
 4. Some input data validation on HTML when dealing with the beer data input got me thinking.
 HTML only has input type 'number'.
 It doesn´t accept decimal number as input.
 I search for something called regex but semmed kind confusing to implement.
 Sticked with input type text unfortunately.
+Will catch up with the concept later on...

 <h2>Conclusions</h2>